-A normal mesh network may contain several different routers, bridges, switches and other devices that operate as nodes.
-Typically, one node acts as a gateway and connects directly to the main network asset (such as a server or the Internet); then, each additional node talks to one other and expands the wireless coverage.
+At enterprise scale, mesh networks contain larger, more robust hardware that often includes separate routers, bridges, switches and other devices that operate as nodes.
+In these cases, a node acts as a gateway and connects directly to the main network asset (such as a server or the Internet); then, each additional node talks to one other and expands the wireless coverage.
 So while only one node is physically connected to the external resource, every node is able to send data back and forth at equal speeds.

 Mesh networks are appealing to large enterprises because they are highly scalable and the network connection can be spread out among dozens or even hundreds of wireless mesh nodes, allowing the network connection to be shared across a large area.

 How a Mesh Network Works

 Fundamentally, a mesh node is a small radio transmitter that operates in a manner similar to a standard wireless router, using common 802.11 Wi-Fi standards to interface with devices and other nodes.
 Nodes within a network are programmed with specific software that tells them how to interact with the larger network and handle information.
 For example, a mesh network that utilizes dynamic routing will automatically select the quickest and most secure node path for data packets that are travelling through the system.

 Dynamic routing, also called adaptive routing, is a process where a router can forward data via a different route or given destination based on the current conditions of the communication circuits within a system.Wikipedia